PierreSymonPeralta/cv/src/index.md

     - An automation test framework, a cli tool which is a wrapper for WebdriverIO with built in Page Object models that is inline with our Core components
     - A custom build tool, inspired by create-react-app built on top webpack 5 that handles all complex configuration with custom loaders and plugins to cater specific application needs
 -   Design and develop API using serverless technologies such as AWS lambda and Azure Functions
--   Enforce coding standards and validates architecture design for new and existing application
--   Make sure that all tools and libraries are on latest or CVE free version
 -   Implement partial server side rendering for SEO with the use of Cloudfront Lambda@Edge functions for SPA applications
 -   Collaborate with UX, Backend and DevOps engineers
+-   Working on building new component library with React/NextJS + Tailwind

 **Tech used:**
-*HTML5, CSS3, JavaScript, TypeScripts, Web Components, ReactJS, TailwindCSS, SASS, Webpack, HighCharts, WebdriverIO, Cucumber, Mocha, Chai, Sinon, NodeJS, Bash, AWS Services (CloudFront, S3, Lambda), Azure (Azure Functions, API Management), Lerna*
+*HTML5, CSS3, JavaScript, TypeScripts, Web Components, React, TailwindCSS, SASS, Webpack, HighCharts, WebdriverIO, Cucumber, Mocha, Chai, Sinon, NodeJS, Bash, AWS Services (CloudFront, S3, Lambda), Azure (Azure Functions, API Management), Lerna*

 ### Taiger - Staff Front-End Engineer  *( Sept 2021 - Jan 2022 )*